Article I of the Student Government Constitution and By-Laws states:

 The purpose of this organization shall be to regulate all matters pertaining to the student life of its members which do not fall under jurisdiction of the faculty and administration; to promote general activities and develop a true college spirit; to train its members in the principles and practices of democracy; to constitute a medium for expressing the opinion of the student on matters of general interest and to strengthen the cordial relations existing between the faculty and the students.

 In order to join Student Government, members are elected and in some cases appointed.
-To be eligible, students must be fulltime and possess a cumulative 2.0 GPA.
+To be eligible, students must be fulltime and possess a cumulative 2.75 GPA.
 Elections are held in the Spring Semester, with a following Fall Semester election to fill vacant spots and Freshman Senator Positions.
-Election periods and policies are at the discretion of the Election Committee and Vice President.
-For more information about upcoming elections and vacant positions please attend a meeting (every Thursday at 12:30-1:30 in the MMA in the Library) or contact the Advisor.
+For more information about upcoming elections and vacant positions please attend a meeting (every Thursday at 12:30-1:30 in Hardway Hall room 128) or contact the Advisor.
 Please look for Election packets posted as a link on the Homepage.

 The responsibilities of a Student Government member depend on the position in which that member holds.
 However, most members are responsible for but not limited to the following:

-Standing Committees consist of the Election Committee and Finance Committee.
-The Election Committee is responsible for establishing Student Government election periods and policies and is usually composed of outgoing seniors.
+Standing Committees consist of the Finance Committee, Student Activities Committee, and Community Service Committee.
 The Finance Committee reviews Student Organization requests for portions of the student activity monies and proposes a recommendation to approve, deny, or limit requests to the body of Student Government, which ultimately decides the allocation.
 Student Activites and Community Service committees develop engaging activities and participate in campus wide or City of Fairmont events for the benefit of students and the community.
 Ad hoc committees may be established at the will of the Student Body President such as the Homecoming Committee.

-The Student Government Office is the last room in the second floor of the Falcon Center next to the Conference Services Office.
+The Student Government Office is the last room in the second floor of the Falcon Center.
 Office hours are 9am-3pm.